North Carolina Tar Heels football: Mack Brown's return (2019–2024)

-The 2022 team entered the season with significant question marks on both sides of the ball, and on special teams.
-Gene Chizik, Tar Heel defensive coordinator from 2015–16, returned to Chapel Hill to lead the defense after spending five years away from coaching (much like head coach Mack Brown after his departure from Texas in 2013).
-He brought with him co-DC/defensive backs coach Charlton Warren to rework and improve the Tar Heels' struggling defense.
-Running backs coach Larry Porter was elevated to Special Teams coordinator, hoping to improve the special teams as well following Dewitt's departure.
-The Tar Heels brought in graduate transfers Corey Gaynor (Miami) and Spencer Rolland (Harvard) to strengthen their offensive line, and got another in edge rusher Noah Taylor (Virginia) to strengthen the defensive line in Chizik's new scheme.
-However, the biggest question mark them was who would replace Sam Howell as the Tar Heels' starting quarterback.
-QB's Jacolby Criswell and Drake Maye spent spring practice and most of training camp in a dead heat battle, which was won by the redshirt freshman Maye.
-He was announced by the Brown as the team's starting quarterback in Brown's press conference the Monday prior to the Tar Heels' week zero opening game against FAMU.
+The 2022 team entered the season with significant question marks on both sides of the ball.
+Gene Chizik, Tar Heel defensive coordinator from 2015 to 2016, returned to Chapel Hill to lead the defense after spending time away from football and was tasked with improving the Tar Heels' struggling defense.
+The biggest question mark, ultimately, was who would replace Howell at quarterback.
+Redshirt-freshman Drake Maye would emerge as the man for the job, and was announced as starting quarterback prior to the season-opening game against FAMU.
 In his first start, Maye set multiple records in a 56–24 win.
-Freshman RB Omarion Hampton ran for over 100 yards against the Rattlers as well, becoming the first Tar Heel running back to achieve that mark in his first career game since legendary Tar Heel Charlie "Choo-Choo" Justice in 1946.
-Despite rumblings of improvement and progress throughout the offseason, the Tar Heel defense struggled against FAMU and the following week against Appalachian State.
-Against the Mountaineers, the Tar Heel defense gave up 649 total offensive yards, including 361 passing yards and six touchdown passes for App. quarterback Chase Brice.
-However, the Tar Heel offense itself gained 567 total offensive yards, the special teams unit returned a Mountaineer onside kick attempt for a touchdown, and the Tar Heels were able to escape Boone with a 63–61 victory in what is considered to be an instant classic.
-The Tar Heels beat Georgia State the following week to improve to 3–0 on the season for just the third time since 2011.
-Two weeks later the defense would again struggle in a 45-32 loss against a Notre Dame team that was only 1-2 at the time.
-After much criticism, the defense responded with their best performance of the year a week later against Virginia Tech in a 41-10 victory for the Tar Heels.
-A week later, the Tar Heels claimed their fourth straight victory against Miami then later defeated their rivals Duke Blue Devils to keep the Victory Bell in Chapel Hill.
-Mack Brown is 12-2 against Duke in his career.
+Freshman RB Omarion Hampton ran for over 100 yards against the Rattlers as well, becoming the first Tar Heel running back to eclipse the century that in his first career game since Charlie "Choo-Choo" Justice in 1946.
+Despite rumblings of offseason improvement, the Tar Heel defense again struggled throughout the season.
+In the Tar Heels' game against Appalachian State, Chizik's defense gave up 649 total offensive yards, including 361 passing yards and six touchdown passes for Mountaineer quarterback Chase Brice.
+However, the Tar Heel offense itself gained 567 total offensive yards, the special teams unit returned a Mountaineer onside kick attempt for a touchdown, and the Tar Heels were able to escape Boone with a 63–61 victory.
+The Tar Heels would then beat Georgia State on the road in Atlanta the following week to improve to 3–0 for just the third time since 2011.